rancher/charts/charts/artifactory-jcr/v2.1.4/README.md

 kubectl delete pv ...
 ```

+## Database
+The JFrog Container Registry chart comes with PostgreSQL deployed by default.<br>
+For details on the PostgreSQL configuration or customising the database, Look at the options described in the [Artifactory helm chart](https://github.com/jfrog/charts/tree/master/stable/artifactory).

 ## Configuration
 The following table lists the **basic** configurable parameters of the JFrog Container Registry chart and their default values.